-Alongside Dr. Cymbeline Culiat, Ms. Warren co-founded NellOne Therapeutics, a soft-tissue regenerative medicine company based on the NELL1 gene and Dr. Culiat's work at Oak Ridge National Laboratory.
+Alongside Dr. Cymbeline Culiat, Tracy co-founded NellOne Therapeutics, a soft-tissue regenerative medicine company based on the NELL1 gene and Dr. Culiat's work at Oak Ridge National Laboratory.
 As CEO, she leads the company's efforts with respect to strategy, fundraising, business development and licensing.

-She also co-founded other life sciences companies, such as UPenn spin-out Endovalve (cardiovascular devices), which merged with Micro Interventional Devices, on whose board Ms. Warren sits.
+Tracy also co-founded other life sciences companies, such as UPenn spin-out Endovalve (cardiovascular devices), which merged with Micro Interventional Devices, on whose board she sits.
 And she has led investments in others, such as NuPathe (CNS specialty pharmaceutical), which completed its IPO in 2010 and is to be acquired by Endo Health Solutions, and BioNano Genomics (genetic analysis), of which she is board chairman.
-On the energy front, as a strong syndicate partner, Ms. Warren also led the funds' investment in SmartSynch (utility smart metering), which was acquired in 2012 by Itron, Inc. for $100 million.
+On the energy front, as a strong syndicate partner, Tracy also led the funds' investment in SmartSynch (utility smart metering), which was acquired in 2012 by Itron, Inc. for $100 million.

-In addition to her investment activities, she also provides early-stage leadership to other businesses, currently serving as an adviser to PDX Pharmaceuticals, LLC, and is a mentor to female entrepreneurs at such innovative companies as TalkSession, TrueMotion Spine, and Life Cycle Laboratories, through Springboard Enterprises, where she is a member of the Life Science Council.
+In addition to her investment activities, Tracy also provides early-stage leadership to other businesses, currently serving as an adviser to PDX Pharmaceuticals, LLC.
+She also is a mentor to female entrepreneurs at such innovative companies as TalkSession, TrueMotion Spine, and Life Cycle Laboratories, through Springboard Enterprises, where she is a member of the Life Science Council.